Relativistic fluids from relativistic dust

 I strongly believe that to fully understand special relativity, it must feel natural to mix quantities derived from space and those derived from time.
 For example:

-- Velocity is both motion through space and motion through time.
-In your rest frame $K$, you are stationary in space, but still traveling in time.
-Your four–velocity $\vec u$ thus has rest-frame components
+Velocity is both motion through space and motion through time.
+In your inertial reference frame $\mathcal K$ (also known as your rest frame), you are stationary in space, but still traveling in time.
+Your four-velocity $\vec u$ thus has rest-frame components \[ u^\alpha \to \begin{pmatrix}1\\0\\0\\0\end{pmatrix}. \]

-- Likewise, momentum is the motion of mass–energy through space and through time.
-A baseball flying through space can pack a punch with its spatial momentum components, but sitting on a table, it is still carrying all of its mass–energy in its flight through time.
-In the baseball’s rest frame, its four–momentum is thus
+Likewise, momentum is the motion of mass-energy through space and through time.
+A baseball flying through space can pack a punch with its spatial momentum components, but sitting on a table, it is still carrying all of its mass-energy in its flight through time.
+In the baseball’s rest frame, its four-momentum is thus \[ p^\alpha = mu^\alpha \to \begin{pmatrix}m\\0\\0\\0\end{pmatrix}. \] (We can create new four-vectors by multiplying them with scalar invariants.
+Here, $m$ always refers to “the mass as measured in the rest frame,” which is by-definition invariant.)

 These intertwined interpretations are key to understanding the stress-energy-momentum tensor.
 More on that in a bit.